This list’s purpose is to bring awareness to the many Native American issues. Below you’ll find information and solutions to fight these problems.

 The purpose of this manual is to serve activists and students.
 This service is expected to unfold in three ways: (1) primarily as a manual for reporting to the Committee on Economic, Social and Cultural Rights; (2) as a resource for students, particularly those in remote locations with less access to the Internet and large English language libraries; and (3) as an educational tool in training workshops, particularly for practical topics.

-Reading time: 4 minutes We’re back with a new resource-roundup!
+Reading time: 4 minutes We’re back with a new roundup of human rights resources!
 This listicle covers the most essential resource uploads in 2019, plus a sneak peek into what we’ve added in 2020.
-In house you’ll find: a free digital grassroots community mapping tool, an online submission form to report Syrian violations, and a measurement tool aimed at tracking the progress of…
+In house you’ll find: a free digital grassroots community mapping tool, an online submission form to report Syrian violations, and a measurement tool aimed at…

 Young feminist organizing is springing up in all corners of the globe – from Mexico to Morocco to Malaysia – powered by brave women, girls and trans youth who are creating the change the world needs.
 FRIDA provides young leaders with the resources they need to amplify their voices and bring attention to their work,…